Public Service Incentive Award

 Award recipients will be announced quarterly (December, March, June, September).

-Each year, the Washington State Bar Association welcome approximately 1,000 new members - many who are new to the profession.
+Each year, the Washington State Bar Association welcomes approximately 1,000 new members – many who are new to the profession.
 Additionally, new and young lawyers make up 18.5% of the WSBA membership.
 The Washington Young Lawyers Committee (WYLC) plays a vital role in connecting new/young lawyers to WSBA services and resources that can help them build a sold foundation for success in the practice.
 The WYLC Public Service Award was created to encourage new/young lawyers to engage in public service activities.

 Emily Rose Mowrey

 © 2014 Washington State Bar Association, all rights reserved.